 The truth is, both methods have their pros and cons, but together they can really improve the design and manufacturing process.
-For example, CNC is still the preferred method for end-use metal parts, as only extremely expensive laser sintering machines can create similar all-metal parts in a 3D printing method.
+For example, CNC and the use of an actual cnc machine tool (bear in mind 3D printing is still CNC operated somewhat) is still the preferred method for end-use metal parts, as only extremely expensive laser sintering machines can create similar all-metal parts in a 3D printing method.
 However, 3D printers can be used to generate iterations before a product is sent to an expensive machinist.

 In addition, 3D printing is ideal for printing the supporting clamps and jigs that machinists previously had to take time to make.
 Markforged’s 3D printers in particular can quickly and inexpensively produce extremely strong parts that can be utilized Now, mills and machinists can focus their time and energy solely on custom parts, rather than support pieces.
 And, since 3D printers can print geometries that CNC machines are unable to replicate, the options for supporting parts are endless.

 Therefore, the ideal solution is to utilize both 3D printing and CNC to shorten production time, decrease cost, and streamline the entire design process.